votingworks/electionguard-kotlin-multiplatform/docs/Encryption.md

 ## 3. Voter casts the ballot

-Your system then gives the voter the opportunity to challenge or to cast the ballot:
+If the voter decides to cast the ballot:

 ````
     fun myCastBallot(confirmationCode : UInt256) : Boolean {